huiwang/hashcode-2018-self-driving-rides/README.md

 X(r,v) is a variable which indicates we assign ride R to vehicle V.

 ## Ride Constraints
-A ride can only be assigned to one vehicle
+A ride can only be assigned to one vehicle.

-A vehicle can take only one ride
+A vehicle can take only one ride.

 ## Objective
 The objective aims to reduce the waste for an assignment.
 Waste is the sum of ride transition distance and waiting time.